Peripli/service-manager/docs/install/sm.md

 The following must be fulfilled:

-* You have CF cli installed and configured.
+* You have CF CLI installed and configured.
 * You are logged in to CF.
-* PostgreSQL service is available or an external PostgreSQL is installed and accessible from the CF environment.
+* PostgreSQL service is available or an external PostgreSQL is accessible from the CF environment.

 ### Create PostgreSQL service instance in your CF environment